Quality assessment of solar irradiance data#

 Closure-equation test#

-The three-component test is intended to compare the GHI measured by the pyranometer and calculated from the measured DHI and DNI:
+The three-component test is intended to compare the GHI measured by the pyranometer and the GHI calculated from the measured DHI and DNI.
+The relation between these measurements is known as the closure equation:

 Here again, we propose a data visualization corresponding to this test.
-For this, we can note that the three-component test consists in comparing the GHI measured with the pyranometer with an estimate of the GHI obtained with the DNI measured with a pherilyometer and the DHI measured with a shaded pyranometer using the equation linking the GHI with two other components and the zenith solar angle .
-Ideally, the ratio of measured and estimated GHI should be 1.0, but instruments characteristics often produce values far from unity.
+For this, we can note that the three-component test consists in comparing the GHI measured with the pyranometer with an estimate of the GHI obtained from DNI measured with a pyrheliometer and DHI measured with a shaded pyranometer.
+Ideally, the ratio of measured and estimated GHI should be one, but instrument characteristics often result in values far from unity.

 df['sumsw'] = df['DHI'] + df['DNI']*np.cos(np.deg2rad(df['zenith']))